ddl-hust/blog/201909/18-mirrors-test.md

 Reading state information...
 Done
 All packages are up to date.

-real    0m1.917s
-user    0m1.684s
-sys     0m0.230s

-time apt install xfce4 gnome libreoffice  vlc -d -y
+apt install xfce4 gnome libreoffice  vlc -d -y
 0 upgraded, 1574 newly installed, 0 to remove and 0 not upgraded.
 Need to get 1014 MB of archives.
 After this operation, 3471 MB of additional disk space will be used.